Fall 2020 Central

 For more complex research needs visit bucks.edu/library/fac-services/research/.

-*Library books will be circulated on a limited basis during the fall.
-Students requesting library materials should send an email to email@example.com from their Bucks email with their student number, book title, author, and call number.
+*Library books will be circulated on a limited basis during the fall using curbside pickup.
+Students requesting library materials should use the Library Materials Request Form and allow up to two weeks to pick up their materials.
 The library will reply when materials are ready, providing available dates and times for curbside pickup.
 Please allow extra time for this process and request library materials as far in advance as possible.

 Students wanting to return books during the fall semester should email email@example.com to make arrangements for curbside drop off.